 - 2 tablespoons chicken broth

-- 2 tablespoons Chinkiang vinegar (or rice vinegar)
+- 2 tablespoons Chinkiang vinegar (or distilled vinegar)

 - 1 tablespoon Shaoxing wine